Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 - The Connect Kit Attack (2023): The Connect Kit breach was discovered by the security teams of Ledger.

-- Ledger User Data Breach (2020): A major data breach exposed the personal information of over 270,000 customers, leading to phishing attacks.
+- Ledger User Data Breach (2020): A major data breach exposed the personal information of thousands of customers, leading to phishing attacks.

 - Another User Data Breach (2021): Ledger announced on Twitter that it has been targeted by rogue Shopify team members who exported over 200 merchants’ customer databases.